 As an example, tech giant Apple’s career page boasts “Do your life’s best work here now.
 With the whole world watching.”
 This EVP inspires current and future employees to shine their brightest, because the whole world will see the difference they make.

 It’s important to understand that the employer brand exists since the day the organizations started.
-To be able to improve it, first you need to acknowledge that and begin to manage it by having consistently positive associations built through brand communication and employee experience.
+Improving your Employer Brand, you first and foremost need to acknowledge this existence.
+Furthermore, you need to begin to manage it by having consistently positive associations to the brand.
+Therefore you need to build this through brand communication and employee experience.
 The EVP provides attributes and themes to be used as a long-term foundation for your branding and creative work.
 The only way to achieve this strategy is to be crystal clear about what your brand stands for and what benefits it promises to deliver.

-With an EVP, you’re ensuring that the communication and branding done by your company is consistent, unique, true and relevant to important target groups.
+Defining your EVP, could be the most important and best decision you can make.
+The EVP makes certain that your company’s communication and branding is consistent, unique, true and relevant to important target groups.
 You’re also promoting a positive employer brand reputation and experience among the talented people you wish to attract, engage and retain.
 If you’re looking to develop your employer brand and EVP into something truly exceptional, Universum can help.
-Just have a look at our services page to see everything we can do for you and your employer brand.
+Just have a look at our Analytics, Advisory, Activation or Academy services, to see everything we can do for you and your employer brand.